ReeceKrisnata/Virtual-Environment-Manager/README.md

 - Create a virtual environment if one does not exist.
 - Upgrade `pip`, `setuptools`, and `wheel` to the latest versions.
 - Install any dependencies listed in the `requirements.txt` file.

+## Troubleshooting
+If you encounter any issues while running the `virtual_environment_setup.bat` script, try the following steps:

+### 1. **Python Not Found or Incorrect Version**
+   **Error Message**: `python is not recognized as an internal or external command`
+   - **Cause**: Python may not be installed or added to the system's PATH.
+   - **Solution**:
+     - Verify that Python is installed by running `python --version` in Command Prompt.
+     - If Python is not installed, download and install it from [python.org](https://www.python.org/downloads/).
+     - Ensure Python is added to the system’s PATH during installation, or manually add it through the Environment Variables settings.

+### 2. **PowerShell Not Working for Notifications**
+   **Error Message**: PowerShell error or no notification pop-up.
+   - **Cause**: PowerShell may not be configured properly, or script execution is restricted.
+   - **Solution**:
+     - Ensure that PowerShell is enabled and set up to execute scripts.
+     - Run `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` in PowerShell to allow script execution.
+     - Ensure the script has the correct permissions to invoke PowerShell notifications.

+### 3. **Virtual Environment Creation Fails**
+   **Error Message**: `Error creating virtual environment` or `Invalid virtual environment directory`
+   - **Cause**: The script may not have permission to create files in the current directory, or the `venv` module might be missing.
+   - **Solution**:
+     - Ensure the directory is writable and that you have sufficient permissions.
+     - Confirm that Python's `venv` module is installed and accessible by running `python -m venv --help`.
+If the `venv` module is missing, reinstall Python.

+### 4. **Dependencies Fail to Install**
+   **Error Message**: `Could not install requirements from requirements.txt`
+   - **Cause**: Issues with the `requirements.txt` file format, missing dependencies, or network problems.
+   - **Solution**:
+     - Verify that the `requirements.txt` file is correctly formatted and contains valid package names.
+     - Ensure that you have an active internet connection for the script to fetch dependencies.
+     - If a specific package fails to install, try installing it manually with `pip install <package_name>` to diagnose the issue.

+### 5. **Permission Denied**
+   **Error Message**: `Access denied` or `Permission denied`
+   - **Cause**: Insufficient user permissions to execute the script or write to certain directories.
+   - **Solution**:
+     - Right-click the `virtual_environment_setup.bat` script and select **Run as administrator** to ensure the script has the necessary privileges.
+     - Alternatively, check your system’s user permissions and adjust them if necessary.

+### 6. **Unexpected Termination of Script**
+   **Error Message**: `Script terminated unexpectedly`
+   - **Cause**: This can occur due to errors in the script or conflicts with other running processes.
+   - **Solution**:
+     - Review any error messages in the Command Prompt for specific causes.
+     - Ensure that no other processes (e.g., Python scripts or virtual environments) are interfering with the execution.

+If none of the above solutions resolve your issue, you can check the script's output for more detailed error messages and consult the [GitHub Issues](https://github.com/ReeceKrisnata/Virtual-Environment-Manager/issues) page for known issues and solutions.

 ## Licence
 This project is proprietary software - see the [Licence](https://github.com/ReeceKrisnata/Virtual-Environment-Manager/tree/main?tab=License-1-ov-file) file for details.